mohitkumartoshniwal/3d-preview/README.md

 ## Features

-- View 3D models with GLB, GLTF(only Embedded supported for now) and FBX formats
+- View 3D models with GLB, GLTF(all data needs to be in one file) and FBX formats
 - Play Animations

 ## Roadmap